Laptop Running AirDroid App

 • AirDrop (easy file transfer between devices).

-For me, these conveniences seem more nice-to-have than critical.
-I don’t care much about the first two features, and I achieve the third via cloud services like OneDrive and Dropbox.
+For me, these conveniences seem more nice to have than critical.
+I don’t care much about the first two features, and I achieve the third via cloud services (like OneDrive and Dropbox), messaging apps (like WhatsApp), or the new Microsoft Edge Drop feature.

 However, I am insanely jealous of one Continuity feature that integrates iPhones and Macs: the ability to type and send iMessages and SMS messages directly from a Mac on a “real keyboard” (with full conversation history available on all your Apple devices: phone, tablet, computer, etc.).